Esri/arcgis-experience-builder-sdk-resources/samples/widgets/message-subscriber/README.md

 Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and copy this widget's folder (within `samples/widgets`) to the `client/your-extensions/widgets` folder of your Experience Builder installation.

 ## How it works
+This widget requires another widget to publish the message for the data records and string selection change.
+You can use the FeatureInfo widget with a Record Selection Changes trigger to select this widget to configure the action settings.

 Within `query-action-setting.tsx`, create a class to extend the React.PureComponent class with the types `ActionSettingProps`.
 The configuration of the message action can be changed through the `onSettingChange` method.

   ```javascript
 this.props.onSettingChange({